prynskaf/car-rentals/README.md

 - **Clerk**: A developer-first authentication and user management service.

 - **Hygraph**: A database solution for storing and managing your application data.

+- **TypeScript**: A superset of JavaScript that adds static types to your code for enhanced development experience.

 ## Getting Started